privateprep/coding-space-website/src/pages/programs/girlcode-program.md

           **Confidence**

-          Coding is a great medium for self-expression, creativity, and fostering intellectual confidence.
+          Coding is a medium for self-expression, creativity, and fostering intellectual confidence.

           **Community**